lyipei/calculator-application/README.md

 # Future Work

 - Add more advanced operations such as square roots, exponents,and percentages.
-- Add memory features to store and recall past results.
+- Add Improve input validation to handle non-numeric input safely.
 - Include unit tests to automatically verify the correctness of each operation.